xlcnd/isbnlib/README.rst

    however if you use ``is_isbn13('9786610326266')`` you will get ``True`` (because '9786610326266' follows the rules of an ISBN).
 But the situation is even murky.
 Try ``meta('9786610326266')`` and you will see that this ISBN was already used!

+   If possible, work with ISBNs in the isbn-13 format (since 2007 only are issued ISBN in the isbn-13 format).
+You can always convert isbn-10 to isbn-13, but **not** the reverse.
+   Read more about ISBN at isbn-international.org_.